-Children have access to a range of picture books, transition chapter books and longer reads to support the development of their individual reading skills.
-Children start their reading journey sharing real texts and books, phonetically decodable texts and other publishers' books which are carefully book banded according to the difficulty of the text until they become competent, independent readers.
+Children have access to a range of quality texts to support the development of their individual reading skills.
+Children start their reading journey with phonetically decodable texts, moving on to books which are carefully book banded according to the difficulty of the text until they become competent, independent readers.
 They can then choose from a wide variety of books across school.
-Teachers are responsible for ensuring that children are taking home books appropriate to their reading level regularly and to communicate effectively with parents the children's progress through the use of the reading record books.
-Teachers also read a class novel or short story every day as part of a 'story time' session.
+Teachers are responsible for ensuring that children are accessing both ebooks and hand held books appropriate to their reading level regularly and to communicate effectively with parents the children's progress through the use of the reading record books.